 What are Pollutants?

-To fully understand how pollutants affect our body, it is important that we must learn what are pollutants actually.
+To fully understand how pollutants affect our body, we must learn what are pollutants.
 Pollutants are contaminants that are artificially introduced into the natural environment beyond permitted levels and cause adverse effects to the inhabitants.
 As per the World Health Organisation, the harmful effects due to various pollutants include nerve damage, birth defects, cancer, brain and kidney damage, respiratory damage, bronchitis, lung disease, hearing loss, color blindness, etc.

 Now let's briefly understand what are pollutants and how do they affect our environment,

-Pollutants in the air mostly from vehicular combustion that cause Asthama, eye infections, and skin allergies.
+Pollutants in the air mostly from vehicular combustion cause Asthama, eye infections, and skin allergies.

-Rising global temperatures and Carbon dioxide level that causes skin cancer and affects plant pollination potential.
+Rising global temperatures and Carbon dioxide level causes skin cancer and affects plant pollination potential.

 Indoor Air Pollution in the form of toxins is the cause of various nervous disorders and brain damage.